 Figure 13.1: The Internationalization Format String Checker type qualifier hierarchy.
+The type qualifiers are applicable te CharSequence and its subtypes.
 The figure does not show the subtyping rules among different @I18nFormat(...) qualifiers; see Section 13.2.
 All @I18nFormatFor annotations are unrelated by subtyping.
 The qualifiers in gray are used internally by the checker and should never be written by a programmer.

-@I18nFormatFor indicates that the qualified type is a valid i18n format string for use with some array of values.
-For example, @I18nFormatFor("#2") indicates that the string can be used to format the contents of the second parameter array.
+@Il8nFormatFor indicates that the qualified type is a valid il8n format string for use with some array of values.
+For example, @Il8nFormatFor("#2") indicates that the string can be used to format the contents of the second parameter array.
 The argument is a Java expression whose syntax is explained in Section 25.5.
 An example of its use is: